 Nurturing the potential of all, striving to be the best we can be.

-Learning through Faith, we Dream, Believe and Achieve.Nurturing the potential of all, together we thrive
+Nurturing the potential of all, together we thrive

 Our policy on touch and physical contact has been developed with due consideration of neuro-biological research and studies based on and around the positive impact of touch.
 Our key aim is to facilitate a safe and happy school where children and staff alike enjoy coming to school and experience positive relationships with all who they come into contact with.
 These positive relational experiences are fundamental to our positive ethos and this policy fully supports this.